oroinc/platform/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

         siblingId: ~
         prepend: true
 ```
-Note that if `siblingId` is not specified the block will be positioned an
+Note that if `siblingId` is not specified the block will be positioned as the first block.

 Working with lists
 -----------------------------------